-The results of operations attributable to Memorial are included in our consolidated statements of operations beginning on September 16, 2016.
-We recognized \$477.4 million of natural gas, oil and NGLs revenue and \$278.8 million of field net operating income from these assets from January 1, 2017 to December 31, 2017.
+The results of operations attributable to Memorial are included in our consolidated statement of operations beginning on September 16, 2016.
 We recognized \$146.6 million of natural gas, oil and NGLs revenues and \$94.9 million of field net operating income from these assets from September 16, 2016 to December 31, 2016.

 Pro forma Financial Information.
 The following pro forma condensed combined financial information was derived from the historical financial statements of Range and Memorial and gives effect to the merger as if it had occurred on January 1, 2015.
-The below information reflects pro forma adjustments for the issuance of Range common stock in exchange for Memorial's outstanding shares of common stock, as well as pro forma adjustments based on available information and certain assumptions that we believe are reasonable, including (i) the depletion of Memorial's fair-valued proved natural gas and oil properties and (ii) the estimated tax impacts of the pro forma adjustments.
+The below information reflects pro forma adjustments for the issuance of Range common stock in exchange for Memorial's outstanding shares of common stock, as well as pro forma adjustments based on available information and certain assumptions that we believe are reasonable, including (i) the depletion of Memorial's fair-valued proved oil and gas properties and (ii) the estimated tax impacts of the pro forma adjustments.
 Additionally, pro forma earnings for the year ended December 31, 2016 were adjusted to exclude \$37.2 million of merger-related costs incurred by Range and \$7.1 million incurred by Memorial.
 The pro forma results of operations do not include any cost savings or other synergies that may result from the MRD Merger or any estimated costs that have been or will be incurred by us to integrate the Memorial assets.
 The pro forma condensed combined financial information has been included for comparative purposes and is not necessarily indicative of the results that might have actually occurred had the MRD Merger taken place on January 1, 2015.
 In addition, the pro forma financial information below is not intended to be a projection of future results (in thousands, except per share amounts).

 Year Ended

+Decen nber 31,

-December 31, 2016 2015
+2016 2015

 Revenues \$ 1,334,290 \$ 2,253,368

-Net loss \$ (591,121) \$ (556,164)
+Net loss \$ (590,777) \$ (555,793)

 Loss per share:

 Basic \$ (2.42) \$ (2.28)

 Diluted \$ (2.42) \$ (2.28)